ArunaStorage/documentation/get_started/basic_usage/04_How-To-Collections.md

 ## Update Collection

-API examples for updating a Collection.
+API example for updating a Collection.

 > :warning: **A collection update overwrites all the fields in the request, even if they're empty.**